-You will be asked to take your shoes and socks off; then you will stand on the sensor plates for the feet and place your hands on the hand sensor plates.
-If you are unable to stand still for 3 minutes on the plates, your physician will ask you to sit for the test.
+You will need to remove your shoes and socks and stand on the sensor plates for your feet while placing your hands on the hand sensor plates.
+If standing for 3 minutes is difficult for you, your physician may ask you to sit during the test.

-SUDOSCAN® evaluates sudomotor function on the palm of the hands and soles of the feet.
-It uses a very low DC voltage ≤ 4 volts to activate the sweat glands and measures the current of chloride ions that flow out of the sweat glands in response to the electric impulse.
+SUDOSCAN® measures sudomotor function on the palms of the hands and soles of the feet using a low voltage of ≤ 4 volts to stimulate the sweat glands.
+The device measures the chloride ion current that is released from the sweat glands in response to the electrical stimulus.

-The test runs for 2 to 3 minutes.
-You may feel slight tingling in your hands and/or feet, or you may feel nothing at all.
+The test typically lasts for 2 to 3 minutes, during which you may experience mild tingling sensations in your hands and/or feet, or you may not feel anything at all.

-SUDOSCAN® test results are provided as hands and feet conductances measured in microSiemens (μS).
-In studies, high conductances have been found to correlate with normal sweat function and healthy innervation (small C-fibers).
-Low conductances were associated with peripheral or autonomic neuropathy.
+SUDOSCAN® provides results in the form of hands and feet conductances, measured in microSiemens (μS), with high conductances indicating normal sweat function and healthy innervation of small C-fibers, while low conductances are associated with peripheral or autonomic neuropathy, according to studies.